The Greatest Story Every Told About The Greatest Man That Ever Lived

 Matthew 6:19-24

-Do not store up for yourselves treasures on earth where moth and rust destroy, and where
+Do not store up for yourselves treasures on earth where moth and rust destroy, and where thieves

-heart will be also.
+will be also.
 No one can serve two masters.
 You cannot serve both God and Money.

 Someone once said that life is like the game of Monopoly.
 You play so hard to get rich, putting up